 Jerusalem Sunday is an opportunity for Anglicans in Canada to learn more about and support God’s mission in the Diocese of Jerusalem.
 Parishes are encouraged to use liturgical resources listed below in celebration of Jerusalem Sunday.
-Parishes and individuals are also invited to support important health care work in the Diocese of Jerusalem at the Jerusalem Princess Basma Centre.
+Parishes and individuals are also invited to make an offering in support important health care work in the Diocese of Jerusalem.

 In a letter to Archbishop Fred Hiltz, Primate of the Anglican Church of Canada, the Most Rev. Suheil Dawani, Anglican Bishop in Jerusalem, expressed his gratitude for Jerusalem Sunday celebrations.
 “It is a tremendous encouragement and further testimony to our oneness in the Body of Christ and our bond-of-affection as members of the Anglican Communion.”